Dosentos/discord_bottachable/README.md

 - You can now access your site on `localhost:5000`
 - Set up local_settings.py file
     - Inside the file you should write (verify from buddy that this is the latests version)
-    - Save the file in the project root directory.
+    - Save the file in the project root directory. (same place where you have readme)
         ```python
         # SECURITY WARNING: keep the secret key used in production secret!
         SECRET_KEY = ""